Patsrnpt/Exoplanet-Atmosphere/README.md

 ## Overview

 This project investigates how an instrument's **spectral resolution** affects our measurement of **horizontal wind speeds** in exoplanet atmospheres.
-By studying **net Doppler shifts** — the frequency shifts caused by atmospheric motion — I'm evaluating how data quality shapes the physical parameters we derive from observations.
+By studying **net Doppler shifts**, the frequency shifts caused by atmospheric motion, I'm evaluating how data quality shapes the physical parameters we derive from observations.

 The project unfolds in two phases: an idealized baseline, followed by a realistic, noise-included simulation.
 Comparing the two shows where, and how much, spectral resolution matters.